 As a NSW government approved sponsor organisation the Work and Development Order (WDO) Scheme, we also provide vulnerable women support to clear outstanding fines (penalty notice and court fines) with activities or treatment rather than money.
 Women are eligible to participate in the scheme if they are homeless, have a mental illness, intellectual disability, cognitive impairment, serious addiction to drugs or alcohol, or are in acute financial hardship (i.e. on a Centrelink benefit).
 The WDO Scheme enables eligible people to clear up to $1000 a month from their fines by participating in medical, mental health or drug and alcohol treatment, counselling (including case management), financial counselling, vocational, educational or life skills courses, or voluntary work.

-Our experienced generalist counsellor offers high quality, professional help in a strictly confidential setting.
-She provides support with any concern however big or small including:
+Our experienced generalist counsellors offers high quality, professional help in a strictly confidential setting.
+They provide support with any concern however big or small including:

 - Decreasing levels of anxiety and depression.